Average Lower Back Injury Settlement Amounts in FloridaTrusted Content

 If you suffered a lower back injury in a car accident, you are entitled to compensation for the harm you suffered if the injury resulted from the negligence of another driver.
 Therefore, you could be wondering what the average settlement for a lower back injury sustained in a car accident looks like.

-Our client, a 57 year old electronics salesman, was travelling north on Marnier Blvd. in Brooksville, FL approaching the intersection of Maderia Street.
+Our client, a 57-year-old electronics salesman, was traveling north on Marnier Blvd. in Brooksville, FL approaching the intersection of Maderia Street.
 The defendant was proceeding east on Maderia when he failed to stop for a stop sign causing a T-bone collision with our client.

 Our client suffered a significant lumbar spine injury.
 MRI scans revealed that he had 3 herniated discs, and he was recommended for surgery by an orthopedic surgeon.
 After conservative treatment failed, he did eventually undergo a lumbar laminectomy procedure.

 When our firm first submitted a demand package to the insurance company, the company responded with an offer of under $6,000.00.
 Even after our client’s surgery, the company refused to pay the limit of insurance.
 We persisted and ultimately filed an official complaint against them for bad faith negotiation.
 In the end, we were able to convince them to pay the policy limits of $200,000.00 which compensated our client for his medical bills and pain and suffering.
 While we certainly wish there had been more available insurance proceeds, we were pleased that we were able to get our client the absolute maximum amount of compensation possible under the circumstances.